werowe/HypatiaAcademy/README.md

 Here are lecture notes, videos, tutorials, and solutions to coding exercises for [Hypatia Academy](https://hypatiaacademy.io/en/index.html).

 We teach Python programming to children ages 13 to 18.
 But adults can use this material too.
-Because it's for children comments are disabled on the YouTube videos.
+Because it's for children, comments are disabled on the YouTube videos.

 [Walker Rowe](https://walkercodetutorials.com/) is the owner of Hypatia Academy.
-[Walker](https://www.linkedin.com/in/walkerrowe/) is the only teacher.
+[Walker](https://www.linkedin.com/in/walkerrowe/) is the teacher.
 All classes are taught live and are free.

 See our [video tutorials](https://www.youtube.com/channel/UCmdy7GcXxuzetz1yWTTrLEA) as well.